agile-students-fall2025/4-final-commyounity/back-end/README.md

 ```

 `friends.test.js` hits `/api/friends` normally and again with `simulateError=true` to exercise the fallback/error handling logic.
 This keeps the friends API’s behavior in sync with the front-end integration.

+`friendRequests.test.js` covers the GET + POST routes for the friend requests module so the mocked accept/decline flow stays in sync with the React page.